icco/nanowrimo/2013/novel.md

 "Home please."

 "Certainly Bridge.
-Shall I notify your house you are enroute?"
+Shall I notify your house that you are enroute?"

 "Sure."

+His pod flew down the shoot he was in into the tunnels of the city.
+Quickly, yet gently, turning at every junction making way to his appartment.